Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	The ```MessageHelper``` class contains a method named ```SendMessageToDeviceAsync``` that transmits an ASCII message to the device connected to the IoT hub.
 The message is transmitted by calling ```SendAsync``` on an instance of the ```Microsoft.Azure.Devices.ServiceClient``` class, which is included in the NuGet package named Microsoft.Azure.Devices.
 A listener in the embedded code you uploaded to the device in Lab 1 handles the message and executes the appropriate commands to display the text contained in the message on the screen of the device for 5 seconds before reverting back to the normal "IN FLIGHT" display.
 It also lights the red LED on the board.

-1. In the lower-right corner of the FlySim app, there is a ComboBox control containing a list of languages.
-(The default is English.)
-The purpose of the ComboBox is to allow you to select the language used for warning messages displayed on the screen of the MXChip.
+1. In the lower-right corner of the FlySim app, there is a ```ComboBox``` control containing a list of languages.
+The default is English.
+The purpose of the ```ComboBox``` is to allow you to select the language used for warning messages displayed on the screen of the MXChip.

 	The app retrieves a list of supported languages from the [Translator Text API](https://www.microsoft.com/translator/translatorapi.aspx), which is one of more than two dozen services available in [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-The Translator Text API can translate text from English into more than 50 different languages, including two dialects of Klingon.
-(Yes, Klingon!)
-It can also provide a list of languages it can translate to, which forms the basis for the list you see in the ComboBox control.
+The Translator Text API can translate text from English into more than 50 different languages.
+It can also provide a list of languages it can translate to, which forms the basis for the list you see in the ```ComboBox``` control.

 	In order to call the Translator Text API, you must go to the Azure Portal and obtain an API key.
 Calls to the Translator Text API work right now because **CoreConstants.cs** contains a key that was provided for you.
 Before going further, you need to obtain a key of your own and replace the one in **CoreConstants.cs**.